Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5A

 Memory Aid

-Real-World Application
+Real-World Example

 Your transceiver draws 12 amperes when transmitting at full power.
 This means 12 amperes of current flow through the power wires from your battery to the transceiver.
 You need to ensure your power supply and wiring can handle at least 12 amperes.
 If you use wire that's too thin, it might overheat with this much current.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Electrical current, Amperes, Current measurement, Electrical units
+Electrical current Amperes Current measurement Electrical units

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5A topic.